n8many/MMM-MyWeather/README.md

 This is nearly identical to the  `MMM-WunderGround` module with a couple of tweaks and style changes.

-Two additonal configurations are added:
+Three additonal configurations are added:
  - currentweatherdetails: 1 or 0
  - forecasttablecolumnheadericons: 1 or 0
+ - forecasttableheadertext: Whaever title you would like above the forecast table.

 The Weather Icons used in this module are created and maintained by Erik Flowers. v1.0 artwork by Lukas Bischoff. v1.1 - 2.0 artwork by Erik Flowers www.weathericons.io